NFL+ Game Day VIP Tour

 7. Results & Impact

-• How can we build fan followings around specific hosts or teams?
+How can we grow fan followings around hosts or teams?

-• Can VIP-style coverage become a differentiator for NFL+ long term?
+Can VIP-style coverage become a lasting advantage for NFL+?